gabrielee5/fetch_bybit_data/README.md

 ## Concatenate files

 the manage_data.py file is used to concatenate the downloaded file in a single file considering that they may have been downloaded in tranches.

+# WARNING

+When fetching ifve minutes data using the file fetch_data I got bad data.
+Needs revision.
+Or maybe the problem is in the manage_data...
+I don't know yet.